HyeRyeongY/svgenius/README.md

 ## Usage

 ### Step 1: Import SVG
-1. Click "Select SVG File" button
+1. Click "SVG 파일 가져오기" button or drag & drop SVG files
 2. Upload desired SVG file
 3. Paths are automatically extracted and displayed

+### Step 2: Path Normalization (Optional)
+1. Click "Points 정규화" button to normalize point counts across all paths
+2. This ensures smooth morphing between paths with different complexities
+3. View normalized point counts in real-time

-### Step 2: Path Selection and Preview
+### Step 3: Path Selection and Preview
-1. Click the play button for the path you want to edit
+1. Click the "미리보기" toggle button for the path you want to edit
 2. View path and anchor points in the preview panel
+3. Switch between "포인트 편집" and "애니메이션" modes

-### Step 3: Point Modification
+### Step 4: Point Modification
 1. **Select Point**: Click desired anchor point in preview (turns red)
 2. **Drag Point**: Drag the selected point to desired position for real-time path editing
-3. **Set Start Point**: Click "Set Start Point" button to reorder path to selected anchor
+3. **Set Start Point**: Click "시작점 설정" button to reorder path to selected anchor
 4. Changes are automatically saved with undo/redo support

+### Step 5: Animation Testing
+1. Switch to "애니메이션" mode
+2. Use play/pause/stop controls to test morphing animations
+3. Adjust animation speed (0.5x ~ 5.0x) for optimal preview

-### Step 4: Export Results
+### Step 6: Export Results
-1. Verify reordered path
+1. Verify reordered and optimized paths
-2. Download SVG file using export button
+2. Use "내보내기" button to download individual SVG files
+3. Copy paths to clipboard using the copy button

 ---